Keep your API key secure

 Beware of nested browsing context.
 When our iFrame is in your own iFrame on host A, and you load them both onto your site B, then both A and B domains need to be white-listed.

-If “Active CORS and CSP” checkbox is off, all domains are allowed.
+If the “Activate origin check” checkbox is off, all domains are allowed.

 Technically speaking: CORS and CSP

-This is what happens when you activate your domains allowlist:
+This is what happens when you activate your domain allowlist:

 frame-ancestors

-HTTP header is added to Iframely hosted iFrames.
-Internet browsers display such iFrames only on the allowed domains and show an error elsewhere.Iframely API endpoints start checking
+HTTP header for Content-Security-Policy is added to Iframely-hosted iFrames.
+Internet browsers display such iFrames only on the allowed domains and show an error elsewhere.Iframely API endpoints start checking the

 origin

-isn’t present or isn’t in your list, API call is rejected with the error 403.
+HTTP header.
+If the origin isn’t on your list, API call is rejected with the error403

-However, Iframely will keep allowing your API calls without an origin when you send your full api_key
+However, Iframely will keep allowing your API calls without an origin when you send your full private API key as